 If your resin is still liquid or very soft, it means the curing process has failed.

 Measure resin accurately, mix slowly for 3–5 minutes, and work in a warm, dry environment.
-Always follow the exact instructions for best results.
+Learn the correct ratios and timing in our Resin Process Guide: Curing Time & Mixing Explained →

 Bubbles are one of the most common issues in resin art and affect the clarity and finish of your piece.